Press "Enter" to skip to content

 In that process, every time through that loop you are really starting all over.
 Clearly Google and Bing are trying anything to resolve that process by adding links to PAA, “Open Now”, “Near Me”, and even silly stuff like “Vibe” to click.
 Obviously, they realize there has been a serious problem with traditional search processes for a very long time.

-Pro: SearchGPT and it’s primary conversational interface, you just “keep prompting” within the same search to get the results you want.
+Pro: SearchGPT and it is primary conversational interface, you just “keep prompting” within the same search to get the results you want.
 You never really “start over”.
 Additionally, scrolling back up to the previous results is totally AWESOME.
 It cuts time out of the search loop and give context to the result.
 I so hope they add “history” to the interface.

 Pro: It shines on mobile.
 Clean – quick – “look ma, no Google Spam”.
 I was using CoPilot exclusively, but have switched to SearchGPT.